 Recently i was working on a Magento 2 webshop.
 It had a bug that when you visited the order grid you would get an exception.
 It was very generic, from the exception trace i was not possible to find the source.
-When i had similar problems in Magento 1 the first step i would do was disabling all non-magento modules.
-This was simple, just move the xml files of the module you wanted disabled out of the app/etc/modules directory.
+When i had a similar problems in Magento 1 the first step i would do was disable all non-Magento modules.
+This was simple, just move the xml files of the module you wanted disabled out of the

 How does this work?

 This is pretty straight forward: Disable the specified modules.

 This is also pretty straightforward: It lists all available module.
 Enabled or disabled.